profsmith89/ctps/_sources/chap07.md

 We won't attempt to cover the breadth of numerical algorithms, but answer a fundamental question at the heart of numerical computing and in line with our efforts to understand how computers operate: *If computers see everything in the world as a collection of numbers and they've been constructed to do computation on numbers, why are some types of computation hard to do on a computer?*

-While this might seem paradoxical, this problem occurs because any compact representation of real numbers needs to make a tradeoff between *range* (i.e., how large is the difference between the biggest and smallest real numbers that we can represent?) and *precision* (i.e., how close is a real number we can represent to the real number we want to represent?).
+While this might seem paradoxical, this problem occurs because any compact representation of real numbers needs to make a tradeoff between *range* (i.e., how large is the difference between the biggest and smallest real numbers that we can represent?) and *precision* (i.e., how close is a real number we *can* represent to the real number we *want to* represent?).

 We first thought about the issue of range in an active-learning exercise in Chapter 6, when we investigated whether addition on Python integers would ever overflow the programming language's physical representation.
 While Python doesn't place a limit on the largest and smallest representable integer values (i.e., it has a dynamically expandable representation), most programming languages have a clearly stated limit on these values for each of their defined integer data types.
 And for FP numbers, the same is true in Python.

 Python adheres to the FP standard representation IEEE 754.
 As we'll see in a moment, the range defined by this standard, while not infinite, is comfortably big.
-In other words, most of us won't write scripts involving real numbers that will overflow this FP representation.
+In other words, most of us won't write scripts involving real numbers that will overflow this representation.

 Unfortunately, the same cannot be said of precision.
 You'll almost certainly write scripts that will have to deal with the issue of FP precision.
 Precision is, informally, a measure of how close the computer's representation of a real number is to its mathematical value.
 Sometimes the two are the same, but too often they're not.